Testing Homogeneity of Variances

 Levene's Test

-As with Bartlett's test, the null hypothesis is always that the variances of all groups are equal.
-The alternative hypothesis is that at least one of the variances is different.
-Levene's test is always one-tailed, and uses an F statistic.
+The null hypothesis (H0) for Levene's test is that the variances of all groups are equal.
+The alternative hypothesis (H1) is that at least one of the variances is different.
+The test statistic used is an F statistic, which is calculated based on the absolute deviations from the group median, mean, or trimmed mean.

 The fourth constructor takes two arguments.
 The first is a vector containing the data for all the samples.
 The second argument is a IGrouping object (such as a CategoricalVector<T>) that specifies how the values in the first argument are to be grouped.
 The fifth constructor is like the fourth but takes an additional argument to specify the measure of location.